8 Creative Yoga Workshop Ideas

 If the concept involves something cute and cuddly, chances are some yoga studio somewhere has decided to incorporate it into a class.
 While goat yoga is a popular choice, cat yoga may be easier to pull off.
 Bring cat-loving yogis together for an hour of yoga surrounded by feline friends.
 Start by asking a local animal shelter or cat cafe about partnering for an event to promote both your studio and adoption.
 Attendees can walk away with more flexibility, less stress, and a whole lot of love.

 Plus, this is a highly Instagrammable workshop.
 Students will be sure to post about it, so clearly list your social media handles in the workshop space and website.
 Remind everyone to tag you in their photos.
-For some guidance, check out this cat cafe in Orlando that regularly hosts yoga workshops, and learn more about the benefits of working out with pets.
+For some guidance, check out this cat cafe in Orlando that regularly hosts yoga workshops and learn more about the benefits of working out with pets.

 3. Focus on self-love and body-positivity

 Incorporate loving-kindness meditations into your yoga workshop to create a body-positive class centered around self-love.
 Experts often recommend yoga for individuals struggling with body-image issues and eating disorders, so consider partnering with a local treatment center for this workshop.
 National Eating Disorder Awareness Week is the last week in February, so scheduling this workshop during that time can allow you to support a worthwhile cause.
-This yoga workshop idea is also important for everybody year-round, so it can become a regular part of your offerings.
+This yoga workshop idea is also essential for everybody year-round so that it can become a regular part of your offerings.

 4. Think outside the studio

 Who said yoga had to take place in a studio?
 Turn an ordinary yoga workshop idea into a unique experience simply by giving your students a change of scenery.
-Take your class outdoors and onto a lush lawn in a local flower garden or under the stars on a rooftop.
+Take your class outdoors.
+Think a lush lawn in a local flower garden or under the stars on a rooftop.
 Trade the studio for an upscale loft or a peaceful art gallery.
 Try a spacious cafe so you can host a brunch after the class.
 Or, escape the city altogether and host a beachfront class.
 Peerspace can help you find a one-of-a-kind space to host your workshop.

 5. Invite the whole family